-The data are available from the NOAA system but a great deal of effort was needed to convert them to hourly time series, which was undertaken in the study by Dimitriadis and Koutsoyiannis (2018).
-They cover, with minor gaps, the period January 1945 to December 2014 (70 calendar years with a few missing values; hourly values n = 589551, 1% of which are zero).
-Characteristic plots of the time series are given in Figure 10.4, while the climacograms are shown in Figure 10.5.
+The data are available from the NOAA system, but a great deal of effort was needed to convert them to hourly time series, which was undertaken in the study by Dimitriadis and Koutsoyiannis (2018).
+They cover, with minor gaps, the period January 1945 to December 2014 (70 calendar

 Figure 10.5 Empirical σ -climacogram and K_2 -climacogram from hourly wind speed time series at the MIT station in Boston, MA, USA.
 The lines have been constructed from the daily series and the points from the annual series.
 The power laws, fitted by regression on the points of the annual series and plotted as dotted lines, -0.12 and -0.09, respectively.
-The Hurst parameter estimate is H=0.92.
+The Hurst parameter estimate is H = 0.92.

 The fitting of the PBF distribution, performed by the procedure of Digression 9.B, is shown in Figure 10.6.
 It can be seen that this fitting is quite satisfactory for the body and tails of the distribution, even though it was made with focus on T > 1 year tails.
-In this case the tail index is substantially different from 0 (0.12 to 0.15, depending on the focus of the fitting, similar to the typical values in rainfall).
+In this case the upper-tail index is substantially different from 0 (0.12 to 0.15, depending on the focus of the fitting, similar to the typical values in rainfall).

 Figure 10.6 Comparison of empirical and theoretical PBF distribution fitted on the hourly wind speed time series at the MIT station in Boston, MA, USA.
-The distribution function is depicted in terms of return period T, either on their entire range (left) or focusing on those greater than 1 year (right).
-The parameters are: $\xi = 0.122$, $\zeta = 3.08$, $\lambda = 5.71$ m/s, $x_L = 0$ and were fitted on the entire domain of wind speed (a fit on T > 1 year increases the tail index to $\xi = 0.148$).
+The distribution function is depicted in terms of return period T, either on its entire range (left) or focusing on values greater than 1 year (right).
+The parameters are: $\xi = 0.122$, $\zeta = 3.08$, $\lambda = 5.71$ m/s, $x_L = 0$ and were fitted on the entire domain of wind speed (a fit on T > 1 year increases the upper-tail index to ξ =0.148).
 For further explanations see caption of Figure 10.3.

 In the above analysis we have used all values in the time series, including the zeros.
-If we exclude the zero values ($n_0 = 6086$), we can study also the resulting lower tail, using the $n = 583\,465$ nonzero values.
+If we exclude the zero values ($n_0 = 6086$), we can study also the resulting lower tail, using the n = 583465 nonzero values.
 To visualize both tails in a single graph we use a probability plot in terms of the excess return period (see Digression 5.A).
-This is seen in Figure 10.7 where the fitting of the PBF distribution is excellent (compare the theoretical curve with the empirical ones based on K-moments), spanning 13 orders of magnitude of excess return period.
+This is seen in Figure 10.7 where the fitting of the PBF distribution is excellent (compare the theoretical curve with the empirical ones based on K-moments), spanning 13 orders of magnitude (more precisely, after considering the effect of dependence, 11 orders of magnitude) of excess return period.

 Figure 10.7 Comparison of empirical and theoretical PBF distribution fitted on the hourly wind speed time series at the MIT station in Boston, MA, USA, excluding the zero values.
-The distribution function is depicted in terms of the excess return period T-D, on its entire range.
-The parameters are: $\xi=0.120, \zeta=2.73, \lambda=5.35 \, \text{m/s}, x_L=0.15 \, \text{m/s}$ and were fitted on the entire domain of wind speed.
-The fitting was done based on noncentral and tail K-moment using the linear approximation (denoted in the figure "K-moments 1").
+The distribution function is depicted in terms of the excess return period T - D, on its entire range.
+The parameters are: $\xi = 0.120$, $\zeta = 2.73$, $\lambda = 5.35 \text{ m/s}$, $x_L = 0.15 \text{ m/s}$ and were fitted on the entire domain of wind speed.
+The fitting was done on upper and lower K-moments using the linear approximation (denoted in the figure "K-moments 1").
 For comparison the nonlinear approximation ("K-moments 2") is also shown but it is indistinguishable from the former case.
 Furthermore, empirical return periods assigned from order statistics are also shown.
-The points for K-moments have been adapted for the bias effect of time dependence but the points based on order statistics have not.
+The points for K-moments have been adapted for the bias effect of time dependence, but the points based on order statistics have not.